Structures of magnetic excitations in the spin-1/2 kagome-lattice antiferromagnets Cs$_2$Cu$_3$SnF$_{12}$ and

-We found that the excitation continuum in the low-energy range up to approximately $J_{\mathrm{avg}}=15.6$ meV has clear structure in BZs centered at $\Gamma'$ points in the 2D reciprocal lattice space for the uniform kagome lattice and the high-energy excitation continuum above $J_{\mathrm{avg}}$ is almost structureless.
-We also found that the excitation continuum extends to approximately $2.6J_{\mathrm{avg}}$.
-The characteristics of the high-energy excitation continuum are common to both Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$, irrespective of their ground states; thus, these characteristics of the high-energy excitation continuum are considered to be universal in the $S=1/2$ KLHAF.
+We found that the excitation continuum in the low-energy range up to approximately $J_{\mathrm{avg}}\,{=}\,15.6$ meV has clear structure, whereas the high-energy excitation continuum above $J_{\mathrm{avg}}$ is almost structureless and extends to approximately $2.6J_{\mathrm{avg}}$.
+The characteristics of the high-energy excitation continuum are common to both Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$, irrespective of their ground states; thus, these characteristics of the high-energy excitation continuum are considered to be universal in the $S\,{=}\,1/2$ KLHAF.
 Because these observations are consistent with the theories based on a fermionic approach of spinon excitations from the spin liquid ground state such as the gapless $U(1)$ Dirac spin liquid state and the gapped $Z_2$ spin liquid state~\cite{Zhang2,Ferrari2}, we can deduce that the spin liquid component remains in the ground state as quantum fluctuations in Cs$_2$Cu$_3$SnF$_{12}$ and Rb$_2$Cu$_3$SnF$_{12}$.